 Go right at the sign, following the trail closest to the water or the Woods Trail.
 You'll have views back toward Virginia until you round the corner near the bathrooms and encounter a cool view of the Theodore Roosevelt Bridge to DC.
 The trail almost passes under the Roosevelt Bridge before it loops to the left and reaches the Swamp Trail.
 Here you will find a surprisingly long boardwalk over the tidal marsh.

 There are several spots to stop and watch for birds and other tidal visitors along the way.
 Notice the cool-looking cypress knees near the second platform, and watch for heron, woodpeckers, ducks, and other native birds.

 Teddy Roosevelt was fascinated by birds, and the boardwalk is a popular stretch for birders enjoying one of his favorite pastimes.
-Nearly 200 species of birds visit the island each year; you can download a checklist from the park website to take on your visit.
+Nearly 200 species of birds visit the island each year, and you can download a checklist from the park website to take on your visit.

 We brought our twins here when they were about 5 and had a picnic on one of the benches.
 The kids loved walking back and forth on the boardwalk, but there are no guardrails so you'll have to hold on to young toddlers.

-As you walk along the boardwalk, look between the trees and across the Potomac for views of the Kennedy Center and the Watergate Hotel.
-You may see frequent planes overhead, since flights north from National Airport are required to fly over the Potomac to avoid prohibited airspace that protects the White House, National Mall and Vice President’s Residence.
+As you walk along the boardwalk, you may catch views between the trees of the Kennedy Center and the Watergate Hotel.
+Frequent planes pass overhead since flights north from National Airport must avoid prohibited airspace that protects the White House, National Mall, and Vice President’s Residence.